dborth/vbagx/readme.txt

 R = Gameboy R Button
 L = Gameboy L Button

-Keyboard:
-X = Gameboy A Button
-Z = Gameboy B Button
-S = Gameboy R Button
-A = Gameboy L Button
-Enter = Gameboy Start Button
-Backspace = Gameboy Select Button
-Space = Fast forward

 You can configure the controls how you want from the controls menu.
 Different controls will be used depending on what you have plugged into the Wii Remote.
 Nunchuk means Nunchuk + Wii Remote.
-Gamecube controllers and Keyboards can be used at the same time as Wii Remotes and all control the same player.
+Gamecube controllers can be used at the same time as Wii Remotes and all control the same player.
 When configuring controls, press HOME to cancel.